IHE/ITI.PCF/README.md

     - combining rule
   - alternatives
     - could we just define a JSON object ourselves, inspired by FHIR R4 Consent.provision
-      - agent
-        - purpose
+      - purpose is already handled in the oAuth
-      - data
-        - timeframe
-        - id
-        - author
-        - relationship
+      - scope already covers the gross authorizations
+      - so, we just need a way to show limitations
+      - I use some concepts from Cedar policy language (forbid, and combining rule)
     - Cedar policy language
+      - still looking at this
     - SMART scope
       - has a mechanism to carry security tags
+      - but can't cover the Intermediate policy needs
+    - Is there other languages that could be used?
+    - Is there propritary implementations that we could learn from?

 ### Decided